SEI-ATL-3-8/craigslist/README.md

 Seed a few tags: some good ideas are "Best-Of" and "Offensive".

+For seeding, you can use `sequelize seed:generate`, then put some `model.whicheverModel.create` statements in it, then `sequelize db:seed:all`.
+Or, you can just use a dbTest file.
+You could even just put them in manually through psql.

 ### Core goals
 You will build a backend to power our knock-off version of Craigslist.
 (No frontend is required as part of the core goals.)
 The required user stories are: